lbl-srg/obc/specification/source/useCases.rst

                              reports output variables required to evaluate
                              performance according to pre-defined metrics.
 ---------------------------  ---------------------------------------------------
-6                            Compare metric values to requirements and/or targets
+6                            Users compares metric values to requirements and/or targets
-                             and determine whether acceptable as is, needs modification or appears fundamentally flawed.
+                             and determines whether acceptable as is, needs modification or appears fundamentally flawed.
 ===========================  ===================================================